visit-dav/visit/src/doc/dev_manual/project_meetings.rst

 New issues are `triaged <https://www.bugsnag.com/blog/bug-triaging-best-practices>`_.
 New issues can be found through a browser using GitHub's `issue search feature <https://github.com/visit-dav/visit/issues?q=is%3Aissue+is%3Aopen+-label%3Areviewed>`_ and searching for issues missing the ``reviewed`` label.
 During triage, issues are discussed in some detail to help determine `impact` (low, medium or high) and `likelihood` (low, medium or high) as well as other special considerations such as whether the issue is manifesting an outright `crash`, should be given higher `priority` or may represent `low hanging fruit` for a newer contributor.
-Some issue submissions require lengthy discussion and dialog to help refine into one (or more) actual bug fixes or enhancement requests.
+Some issue submissions require lengthy discussion and dialog to help refine into one (or more) specific bug fixes or enhancement requests.
 Such issues are converted to discussions and should be gathered together to be discussed in a *special topics* meeting.

 Unanswered Q&A Discussions
 --------------------------
+Discussion items that have yet to be answered are reviewed.

 Special Topics Meeting Topics/Agenda
 ------------------------------------
+We consider the need and interest in using the upcoming special topics meeting time.
+Sometimes, we opt to use this meeting time for further issue triage.
+Other times, we decide on some topic(s) to discuss and contributors may prepare some informal materials.